 His son Richard Hillman, joined the firm in the 1960’s, as a result the firm became known as Hillman & Hillman.
 In 1976 Samuel J. Brown joined the practice.
 Over the years, many noted attorneys and judges practiced under the auspices of Mr. Hillman.
 In 1977 Noah Hillman passed away and the firm name changed to Hillman & Brown.
 Richard Hillman was elected Mayor of Annapolis in 1979, an office that required him to cease practicing at the firm.

 Hillman, Brown & Darrow recruited several fine associates to enhance the firm’s legal services in various areas of practice.
-Current associates include Brian D. Lyman, Lauren A. Torggler, and Sarah E. Brown.
+Current associates include Lauren A. Torggler, Sarah E. Brown, Carla M. Poole and Michael G. Von Sas.
 Hillman, Brown & Darrow is a full service law firm with centuries of combined experience.